Emuzex/virgo-ui/docs/guide/features/transitions.md

 <!-- 👉 Creating Custom Transition Components -->
 ::::card Creating Custom Transition Components

-Anu provides `createTransition` composable to create your own transition components that you can reuse.
+Virgo provides `createTransition` composable to create your own transition components that you can reuse.
 This composable takes a transition name as an argument and returns a transition component.

 ```ts
 import { createTransition } from '@virgo-ui/vue'